 Borax has been called a non-toxic pesticide that’s not only used to kill ants and roaches, but it’s also used in cleaning products, laundry detergents and cosmetics.

 What’s more, the mineral is also a common ingredient in kid’s slime recipes.
-We know from studies that children are at an increased risk of borax side effects and even smaller doses can be extremely toxic when ingested.
+We know from studies that children are at an increased risk of borax side effects, and even small doses can be extremely toxic when ingested.

 What Is Borax?

 Borax is a white mineral powder that’s commonly used for home cleaning and laundry.
 The alkaline powder, also called sodium tetraborate or sodium borate, is a salt of boric acid.

 The name “borax” is derived from the word “borak,” which means white in Persian.
 The mineral has been used for centuries as a flux for soldering.
 Research shows that, today, about 75 percent of the world supply of borax is mined in Southern California, where it was discovered in the 1860s.